bibarsov/bibarsov.github.io/_posts/2016-10-21-postgres-remote-connection.md

 	host    all     all     X.X.X.X/32         md5

+N.B.: To allow connection from all ip addresses change the line to:

+	host    all     all     X.X.X.X/32         md5

 Be aware of [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) if you want to provide a range of ip adresses.

 After that you need to enable remote connections via postgresql.conf file: